Kinvey/node-qassert/Readme.md

 Change Log
 ----------

+- 1.6.0 - support `contains()` test of string/Buffer and RegExp,
+  fix `contains(array, non-hash-obj)` test to look for the object itself
 - 1.5.0 - fix `assertionCount` incrementing for all tests, only increment it if set, change _wrap* to allow tests to be called as functions, fix tests to all have the same parent object, simplify within() implementation, fix occasional clipping of